 (3) To explore synergies and possible rationalization of instrument-/calibration-related regional centres, towards improved and more effective services to Members;

 (4) To further develop the RMICs Process as standard and recommended practices and procedures of the WMO Technical Regulations, Volume I – General Meteorological Standards and Recommended Practices (WMO-No. 49), in collaboration with Regional Associations and in consultation with UNESCO/IOC to further harmonize practices related to designation, compliance and auditing of WMO-designated centres.

+(5) To review the requirements for reporting by RMICs with a view to balancing the resources expended on reporting, with the resources necessary to benefit Members.
+[USA]

 __________